MicrosoftDocs/VBA-Docs/api/Excel.Range.ListHeaderRows.md

 api_name:
 - Excel.Range.ListHeaderRows
 ms.assetid: d71a9b28-cd5d-677c-9ce1-f8de2b350e5f
-ms.date: 06/08/2017
+ms.date: 05/11/2019
 localization_priority: Normal
 ---

 # Range.ListHeaderRows property (Excel)

 Returns the number of header rows for the specified range.
 Read-only **Long**.

 ## Syntax

-_expression_. `ListHeaderRows`
+_expression_.**ListHeaderRows**

 _expression_ A variable that represents a **[Range](excel.range(object).md)** object.

 ## Remarks

 Before you use this property, use the **[CurrentRegion](Excel.Range.CurrentRegion.md)** property to find the boundaries of the range.

 ## Example

 This example sets the `rTbl` variable to the range represented by the current region for the active cell, not including any header rows.

 ```vb
 Set rTbl = ActiveCell.CurrentRegion